vm75/sanscript.js/README.md

 ## Introduction

 Sanscript is a transliteration library for Indian languages.
 It supports the most popular Indian scripts and several different romanization schemes.
 Although Sanscript focuses on Sanskrit transliteration, it has partial support for other languages and is easy to extend.
+This is primarily based on https://github.com/sanskrit/sanscript.js.
+Some of the fork changes are merged and also some of the logic from https://sanskritdocuments.org/

 ## Setup
-The package is officially distributed at npm [here](https://www.npmjs.com/package/@sanskrit-coders/sanscript), whereas a variant due to Vikram Iyer is separately available [here](https://www.npmjs.com/package/sanscript).
+The package is distributed at npm [here](https://www.npmjs.com/package/sanscriptjs), whereas the official release could be found [here](https://www.npmjs.com/package/@sanskrit-coders/sanscript).
 So one can use commands such as:

-- `npm install @sanskrit-coders/sanscript`
+- `npm install sanscriptjs`
-- `yarn add @sanskrit-coders/sanscript`
+- `yarn add sanscriptjs`

 ## Usage